MannLabs/alphapeptdeep/README.md

 You can download the latest release of peptdeep [here](https://github.com/Mannlabs/peptdeep/releases/latest).

+Note that, as GitHub does not support large release files, these installers do not have GPU support.
+To install a version with GPU support [see here](#enable-gpu-support).

 #### Windows
 Download the latest `peptdeep-X.Y.Z-windows-amd64.exe ` build and double click it to install.
 If you receive a warning during installation click *Run anyway*.
 Important note: always install peptdeep into a new folder, as the installer will not properly overwrite existing installations.